catarinaacsilva/md5-hardware/README.md

 To explore the complexity and to compare two approaches:

-We developer a script to implement MD5 in C and compare the performance of two approaches:
+We developer a script to implement MD5 in C and compare the performance of three approaches:

 - All on software
+- All on hardware
 - MD5 on hardware and interaction on software